A vacation to Rarotonga and the Cook Islands will change your life. Guaranteed. You see, I love the Cook Islands.

 The turquoise waters and desolate sandy white beaches become even more intensified as you slowly progress to the ground.

 Arriving Into the Smallest Airport

 Upon landing, one realizes that they’re officially in the middle of nowhere at what must be the smallest airport in the world.

-The hostess and owner from <Inano Beach Bungalows>, Veia, greeted us as soon as we departed the plane.
+The hostess and owner from <Tai Roto Bay Beach Villas>, Veia, greeted us as soon as we departed the plane.
 A sweet, older woman, nearly 70 years old, who has lived on Aitutaki her whole life.
 She greeted us with leis and walked us to her vehicle.
 Displaying great pride in her business, she was wearing an Inano Beach football jersey.

 Inano Beach Bungalows

 Before we knew it, we were on our way to our lodging, never having to deal with the frustrations that come with the typical airport.
 The three-minute commute to the bungalows was short, mainly filled with introductions and gratitude for the handmade leis.
 We’d be spending the next nine nights in a beachfront bungalow located directly facing the famous Aitutaki lagoon.